dudgital/challenge-yourself-africa/README.md

-# I have accepted the #ChallengeYourselfAfrica mission
+# Welcome To The #ChallengeYourselfAfrica Mission Instructions Repo

 #ChallengeYourselfAfrica Project was inspired by [Alex](https://github.com/ka11away) the creator of [100daysofcode.com](http://100daysofcode.com/).
 Our aim is not to reinvent what he's done but to create structured missions {coding, photography, marketing, SEO, etc} for interested people to complete.